douglasdcm/tdd_detroid/README.md

  - Access the home page (http://localhost:5000) and Sing Up a new user informing the email
  - Access to this email, copy the code sent by YOUR DOMAIN and fill the `Code` field in Sign Up page
  - The login should work
+ - Go to Kinde and configure a role called "student" and other called "coordinator"
+ - Assig the created user to both roles.
+Ideally each user has just one the roles, but for a simple setup it is fine to set both for the same user
- - Click the button "User Details" in Login page to get the token.
+ - Go back to Sign Up page and click the button "User Details" in Login page to get the token.
 Copy it.
  - Need to populate the database with allowed students, the courses and subjects.
 ```
 python cli.py set-token # inform the token